Principal Component Analysis of Competing Correlations in Quarter-Filled Hubbard Models: Introduction

 We demonstrate this framework on $3\times4$ and $4\times4$ cylindrical clusters with periodic boundary conditions along $x$ and open boundaries along $y$, shown in Fig.~\ref{fig:latticefig}.
-Despite their modest size, these clusters retain all correlation channels and permit exact evaluation of observables.
-Applying PCA to the resulting correlation matrices enables a unified visualization of how correlation modes reconfigure with interaction strength, bridging conventional ED analysis with data-centric learning approaches.
+This choice facilitates comparison with DMRG studies \cite{Clay2019, Clay2025} and reduces certain finite-size effects relative to fully periodic (torus) clusters.
+These cluster sizes allow ED within available computational resources and permit numerically exact evaluation of correlation functions within the chosen operator basis, providing direct access to charge, spin, and pairing correlations \cite{Fahad2026, Fahad2025, Weichen2023, Mai2023, Fahadboh2025, Fahadalm2026}.
+Applying PCA to the resulting correlation matrices enables a unified visualization of how correlation patterns reconfigure with interaction strength, bridging conventional ED analysis with data-centric learning approaches.

 The remainder of this paper is organized as follows.
 Section~\ref{Modmet} introduces the model, correlation functions, and PCA procedure.
 Section~\ref{Resdis} presents results for the simple and extended Hubbard models at moderate ($U=4$) and strong ($U=10$) couplings, emphasizing how PCA disentangles charge-, spin-, and pairing-dominated regimes.
 Section~\ref{summry} concludes with a summary and outlook.
 In what follows, we successively analyze the simple and extended Hubbard models, extracting the dominant fluctuation channels through PCA and then identifying their physical form factors from the associated eigenvectors.